-Subpoena Duces Tecum: A formal document, usually signed by a judge or lawyer, which tells a person he or she is required to produce records or other documents.
+Subpoena Duces Tecum: A formal document, usually signed by a judge or lawyer, which tells a person he or she is required to produce records or other documents to the court.

 Summons: Legal papers that tell a person to come to court.
 A summons includes the date and location of the court case.

 Supervised Visitation: A visit with a child by a non-custodial parent or relative that takes place in the presence of another adult or a specific agency.
 See Non-Custodial Parent.

-Support Collection Unit (SCU): A unit of the Department of Social Services (DSS) that collects, disburses and enforces support payments made pursuant to court orders.
-In New York City, it is part of the Human Resources Administration (HRA).
+Support Collection Unit (SCU): A unit of the Department of Social Services (DSS) that collects, disburses, and enforces court-ordered support payments.
+See Department of Social Services.

 Support Magistrate: A person in court who is like a judge, but only makes decisions in cases about paternity, child support, and spousal support.

 Surrender: A voluntary agreement to terminate the parental rights of a biological parent.
-Surrender has the same legal effect as a termination of parental rights, and must be approved by a judge.
+Surrendering has the same legal effect as a termination of parental rights and must be approved by a judge.
 See Termination of Parental Rights

-Suspension of Judgment: A judge temporarily delays making a decision on a case until further facts and circumstances are assessed on a later date.
+Suspension of Judgment: When a judge temporarily delays making a decision on a case until further facts and circumstances are assessed on a later date.

-Sustain: To support or maintain an order or decision of the court.
+Sustain: To support or maintain a court order or decision.